palexand/palexand.github.io/index.md

 # Teaching
 ----
 My teaching interests include formal methods, programming languages and semantics, digital systems design and software engineering.
 For more information on courses I teach, visit my [teaching](teaching) pages.

 # Research
 ----
 My research interests include formal methods, system-level design, trusted computing, design and specification language semantics, and component retrieval.
-For more information, visit my
-[research](research) or the [SLDG](http://ku-sldg.github.io) pages.
+For more information, visit my [research](research) or the [SLDG](http://ku-sldg.github.io) pages.

 # Vita
 ----
 My full [vita]({{ site.baseurl }}/resources/vitae.pdf) should you be interested.

+> “Barba non facit philosophum”
+> (A beard does not make one a philosopher)